-WARNING ■ Before using the oven:

-- Ensure all covers, panels, cables, and pipe fittings are secure. - Visually examine the oven for apparent damage or signs of tampering. - If the oven is damaged or malfunctioning, or missing parts: - Stop using it. - Do not attempt any repairs. - Contact MONO Equipment for technical assistance. - Never operate the oven with any covers or panels removed. - All utility connections to the oven must comply with the statuary requirements of the country where the oven is installed. - Ensure this product manual is read thoroughly before operating the oven.
-Operate and maintain the oven only as described in this product manual.
+- Before using the oven, check that: - All cover panels and pipe fittings are secure. - The door handles are not damaged. - If the oven is damaged or malfunctioning, stop using it. - Do not attempt any repairs. - Contact the Mono Service Department for advice. - Fit only MONO spare parts to this oven. - All connections to the oven must comply with the statuary requirements of the country of installation. - Never use the USB port to power or recharge electronic devices e.g., mobile phones.
+Incorrect usage causes damage to the oven and could result in a fire. - Operate the oven only as described in this manual.